mstksg/inCode/copy/entries/dependent-haskell-1.md

 (or even beginner) Haskell education, as much as Traversable or Maps.

 There are [more][weirich] and [more][andres] and [more][hiromi] and
-[more][jozefg] great resources/tutorials/introductions to integrating dependent
-types into your Haskell every day.
-The point of this series is to show some practical examples of using dependent types in guiding your programming, and to also walk through the "why" and high-level philosophy of the way you structure your Haskell programs.
+[more][jozefg] great resources and tutorials and introductions to integrating dependent types into your Haskell every day.
+The point of this series is to show more some practical examples of using dependent types in guiding your programming, and to also walk through the "why" and high-level philosophy of the way you structure your Haskell programs.
 It'll also hopefully instill an intuition of a dependently typed work flow of "exploring" how dependent types can help your current programs.
+The intended audience of this post is for intermediate Haskell programmers in general, with no required knowledge of dependently typed programming.

 [weirich]: https://www.youtube.com/watch?v=rhWMhTjQzsU
 [andres]: http://www.well-typed.com/blog/2015/11/implementing-a-minimal-version-of-haskell-servant/